discrete-notes/discrete-notes.github.io/_posts/2020-05-21-network-decomposition-5.md

 ## That's it!

 This is pretty much the algorithm!
-Then you just iterate on the digits of the labels, and at the end, the all clusters are separated by frozen nodes, have a controlled weak diameter, and not too many nodes have been frozen.
+Then you just iterate on the digits of the labels, and at the end, all clusters are separated by frozen nodes, have a controlled weak diameter, and not too many nodes have been frozen.
 This way we get the first color class, and then we can go to second color class,etc.

-By setting the right parameters for the ball carving, you get an algorithm that use polylogarithmic time to build a network decomposition with logarithmic weak diameter and a logarithmic number of colors.
+By setting the right parameters for the ball carving, you get an algorithm that uses polylogarithmic time to build a network decomposition with logarithmic weak diameter and a logarithmic number of colors.